Oscar5p/Project1-The-Friendly-Pub/README.md

 In the menu i used Master Branch.
 By using Master Branch the website is now complete.

+## Bugs
+### Solved bugs
+Sometimes you can't play the audio file in my homepage, by refreshing the page or using command Ctrl+Shift+R it will work.

 ## Lighthouse Testing For All Pages

 ### Regsiter Page